-Palmer Underpass/City Hall Landscape/First Street Improvement Projects
+City Hall Landscape/First Street Landscape Improvement Projects

-These projects consist of improved landscaping at City Hall, the east side of the Palmer Drive Underpass, and along First Street bordering the Railroad tracks.
-The improvements improve the appearance of these areas of the City, but may add minimal increases to annual maintenance costs of the operating budget.
+These projects consist of improved landscaping at City Hall and along First Street bordering the Railroad tracks.
+The improvements enhance the appearance of these areas of the City, but may add minimal increases to annual maintenance costs of the operating budget.

-Street Light Pole Projects
+North Avenue Street Light Pole Replacement